AmineFouzai/Load_Balancer/README.md

         proxy_pass "http://domainname/served";
       }
       }
-you cane change the " domainname " to the one that your DNS is running on for serving the clients
+you can change the " domainname " to the one that your DNS is running on for serving the clients

 you can add more servers listening on other Ports.
 # Result: